-We develop a two-country extension of the imperfect competition model studied by Farmer and Guo (1994), Schmitt-Grohé (1997), and Benhabib and Wen (2004) for the closed economy.
+We develop a two-country extension of the imperfect competition model studied by Farmer and Guo (1994) and Schmitt-Grohé (1997) for the closed economy.
 Following Wen (1998), we assume variable capacity utilization which significantly reduces the size of the steady-state markup needed to generate indeterminacy.
 Within each country there exists a representative agent, two final-good producers, and a continuum of intermediate-good producing firms.
 Intermediate firms operate under monopolistic competition and use domestic labor and capital as inputs to produce tradeable goods.
 The competitive final good producers use domestic and imported intermediate goods to produce non-tradeable consumption or investment goods, which are subsequently purchased by the domestic agent.
-However, final good producers are assumed to have a bias for domestically produced intermediate goods.
-While the law of one price is assumed Nicolò (2017).

-to hold for all intermediate goods, with home bias, the real exchange rate deviates from purchasing power parity.
+However, final good producers are assumed to hold for all intermediate goods, with home bias, the real exchange rate deviates from purchasing power parity.
 The following presents the features of the model for the Home country on the understanding that the Foreign case can be analogously derived.
 All Foreign country variables are denoted by an asterisk.